About Us

 Home Care

-A second mandate is to provide a staff presence, safety and security for those who need extra support and assistance via our Supportive Housing Program (funded through the RHA) and our 24/7 program – both in The Apartments building.
+A second mandate is to provide staff presence, safety, and security for those who need extra support and assistance via our Supportive Housing Program (funded through the RHA) in The Apartments and our 24/7 Pathways Program in The Apartments and The Manor.

 Our Campus